Our School Library

 If your child has not finished reading their book, we would prefer that they bring it to the library to renew it weekly.
 This means that students are regularly checking that they know where their book is, and ensures that they do not get any overdue notes for their book which reduces our time (and printing) spent on overdue items.

 Students are responsible for the books they borrow, our school requests that any books that are lost or damaged beyond repair are paid for.
 This ensures that library funds can be spent on the purchasing of new books rather than on replacement costs.
-Please either send a Sentral message or see Mrs Sparks or Ms Hooper in the library if a borrowed item has been lost or damaged.
+Please either send an email to the school or see Mrs Sparks in the library if a borrowed item has been lost or damaged.

 Book Week and Book Parade